syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Editing.md

 ### End editing

 You can call the [SfDataGrid.EndEdit](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~EndEdit.html) method to programmatically end editing.
-Calling this method for a cell currently undergoing editing commits the edited value to the underlying collection and exits the edit mode.
+A cell that is currently in edit mode commits the edited value to the underlying collection and exits the edit mode when this method is called.
 The below code example shows how to end the editing programmatically.

 {% highlight c# %}
 this.dataGrid.EndEdit();